 - Protection only works on locked cells.
 Therefore make sure the desired cells are locked before using sheet protection.

-Now you know 2 ways to hide a formula but allow input in excel.
+Now you know 2 ways to hide a formula but allow input in Excel.
 Please let us know if this article has helped you to solve your problem.
 Use the comment section below for further queries or suggestions.
-You can also visit our ExcelDemy blog to find solutions to more excel related problems.
 Stay with us and keep learning.